W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 <br />

-This above basic installation covers a most fundamental implementation of the GCS module.
+The above basic installation covers a most fundamental implementation of the GCS module.
 More functionalities are available such as a lazy loader, pagination, search button etc.
 The elements below are already added to the template that belongs to the `Search` document type.

 <br />